 Doig says Mopop, which can host up to 3,000 delegates, is seeing an increase in requests for larger capacity events as the city becomes an increasingly popular business destination, driven by corporate expansion in the area.

-Mike Leeson is general manager of Event Travel Management, the MICE division of CTM, which has an office in Seattle.
+Mike Leeson is general manager of Event Travel Management, the Meetings, incentives, conferences and exhibitions division of CTM, which has an office in Seattle.
 He agrees that business is “booming” in Seattle and says an influx of major tech companies, including Facebook, “has driven further growth in the technology sector in the area, as more organisations are able to recruit hi-tech talent.